Frequently Asked Questions

 Do we breed our goats for Goat Yoga?

-We bring in male goats that are looking for rehoming, and give them a cozy home filled with love and adventure.
+Short answer is no. We bring in male goats that are looking for rehoming, and give them a cozy home filled with love and adventure until they move to their permanent homes.
 The wethers and bucks are generally less desirable to others, but we love them!

 -